Top menu

 Nuclear regulatory authority

-On the federal level the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the Federal Office for Radiation Protection (BfS) are the regulatory authorities in charge.
+The 'regulatory body' is composed of federal government and Länder authorities.
+On the federal level, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the Federal Office for the Safety of Nuclear Waste Management (BASE), and the Federal Office for Radiation Protection (BfS) are the regulatory authorities in charge.

 Nuclear activities

-• 9 nuclear power plant units (7 PWR, 2 BWR) at 8 different sites
+• 6 nuclear power plant units (5 PWR, 1 BWR) at 6 different sites.

-• 4 research reactors with a capacity of more than 50 kW thermal power, 4 small training reactors
+• 2 research reactors with a capacity of more than 50 kW thermal power, 4 small training reactors.

 Radioactive waste and spent fuel management

-A number of facilities in operation serve the purposes of treatment, conditioning and interim storage (central interim storage facilities and local interim storage facilities) of radioactive waste.
+A number of facilities serve the purposes of treatment, conditioning and storage (central storage facilities and local storage facilities) of radioactive waste and spent fuel.

 Main legal instruments

-• basis for law-making and administrative competences in the Constitution
+• The framework conditions for legislative and administrative powers in general are stipulated in the Constitution (Basic Law/GG).

-• system of guidelines, technical standards and requirements
+• Technical details are established in a system of guidelines, technical standards and requirements.